-It is important to work from all the previous principles particularly conservation of motion and that one rod can only accelerate another from its midpoint.
+It is important to work from all the previous principles.

-2. All the linear motion of A and C goes into torque and rotation of each.
-While torquing they are both stationary in space, but B has a linear motion to be conserved.
-This all instantly (see Appendix B) goes into A speeding its torque.
+2. All the linear motion of B and C goes into torque and rotation of each.
+While torquing they are both stationary in space, but A has a linear motion to be conserved.
+This all instantly (see Appendix B) goes into B speeding its torque.

-3. All torque will pull A into B in which case A re-torques and re-rotates B, in an instant, and therefore is still at mid-mass points and accelerates A by principle 9.
-In essence A-B reverse directions instantly in space.
+a) B re-torques on A, this all being in the first instant, and being still at mid-mass points accelerates A by principle 9.
+In essence B-A reverse directions instantly in space.

-2. C & B’s linear motion stops, going into torque of each.
-While C & B torque A moves off with its linear motion.
+2. C & A’s linear motion stops, going into torque of each.
+While C & A torque B moves off with its linear motion.

 4a.
 When C reaches its perpendicular each rotate on each other, they will torque also to keep up with change in relative positions.
-When one particle reached its midpoint first all motion goes into the other participle causes it to rotate faster, and no torque occurring thereafter.
-From hence that particle also reaches its midpoint, and accelerates the other as per principle 9.
+When one particle reaches its midpoint first all motion goes into the other participle causes it to rotate faster, and no torque occurring thereafter.
+From hence that particle also reaches its midpoint, and accelerates the other as per principle 9, forming a new doublet.

 4b.
-Sometimes, unless midpoint contact is reached first, B or C will re-hit A (even allowing that B-C have no linear motion, B’s rotation “catches up” to A), but it will be off center – off center and unaligned.
-Since B would have to torque or rotate on A, but also then C, which it can’t simultaneously, it rebounds (see principle 18).
+Sometimes, unless midpoint contact is reached first, A or C will re-hit B (even allowing that A-C have no linear motion, A’s rotation “catches up” to B), but it will be off center – off center and unaligned.
+Since A would have to torque on B, but also then C, which it can’t simultaneously, it rebounds (principle 18).
 This causes all 3 particles to go in separate ways.

-1. Overtaking hit, C hits on A, treat as an overtaking hit, Chapter 2.
+1. Overtaking hit, C hits on B, treat as an overtaking hit, Chapter 2.

 4. When C reaches its midpoint